Step 4: Full View

 Should Engineer B accept the peer review engagement as structured under the franchiser's confidentiality instruction, seek clarification of the instruction's basis before proceeding, or decline the engagement unless the franchiser permits prior notification to Engineer A?

-Seek Clarification Before Accepting Engagement Board's choice Before accepting the engagement, ask the franchiser to explain the basis for the confidentiality instruction and explore whether modified engagement terms, permitting at least minimal notification to Engineer A, could satisfy both the client's transition interests and the Code's peer review notification requirement.
+O2 Before accepting the engagement, ask the franchiser to explain the basis for the confidentiality instruction and explore whether modified engagement terms, permitting at least minimal notification to Engineer A, could satisfy both the client's transition interests and the Code's peer review notification requirement.
+Board's choice

 The covert peer review client instruction resistance obligation establishes that a reviewing engineer must resist and decline client instructions requiring a covert review of an incumbent's work, because such instructions cross from permissible client loyalty into facilitation of an ethical violation against a professional peer.
 A competent engineer exercising proactive ethical vigilance should recognize that a confidentiality instruction of this character signals a structural conflict between faithful agency and peer notification duties, and that accepting the engagement without inquiry forecloses the possibility of negotiating terms that could honor both obligations.
 The faithful agent duty, by contrast, supports deference to client instructions on engagement terms, and the franchiser's legitimate business interest in managing a confidential transition provides a plausible rationale for the instruction even if that rationale does not ultimately override the notification obligation.